 In addition, the National Funeral Directors Association (NFDA) has created a COVID-19 page to keep funeral professionals updated on the situation.
 NFDA is also posting resources for funeral professionals on its Facebook Page.

 Gatherings and Community Events

-In addition, some local authorities, organizations and venues may be placing other restrictions on gatherings and events during the outbreak.
-It’s important to monitor the latest guidelines and keep in contact with officials and leaders in your community to stay informed and help slow the spread of infection.
+Local authorities, organizations and venues may have additional restrictions on gatherings and events during the outbreak.
+It’s important to monitor the latest guidelines and keep in contact with officials and leaders in your community to stay informed.

 - Actively encouraging sick employees to stay home.